 Wherever possible, enable two-factor authentication.
-This will stop hackers from accessing your online accounts even if they manage to steal your credentials.
+This will make it harder for hackers to access your online accounts even if they manage to steal your credentials.

 Avoid oversharing online

 Take special care when sharing information online on Facebook, Twitter, LinkedIn and Instagram.
 Details such as birthdays, hobbies, holidays, job titles, promotions, and relationships can all be used by cybercriminals to craft more sophisticated phishing attacks.
 Don't use security questions or passwords that can be found easily on social media, like your dog's name or your mother's maiden name.